nhermosilla14/faztweb/README.md

 useful.
-FaztWeb aims to provide several improvements over TazWeb, like an "omnibar" and more customizability through cli args, while keeping the very best ones of it older brother: minimal interface, great responsiveness and speed, security and an "always private-mode" approach.
+FaztWeb aims to provide several improvements over TazWeb, like an "omnibar" and more customizability through cli args, while keeping the very best ones of its older brother: minimal interface, great responsiveness and speed, security and an "always private-mode" approach.

 Some differences: